-The Program approval process is composed of the following steps:
+The Program approval process is composed of the following steps (Signatories should keep a curricular form no longer than two weeks from date of receipt):

 - 1. The Author prepares the Program Approval Form, which includes a digital copy containing the Program Approval Form.
 The Author signs and dates the Program Approval Form cover sheet. - 2.
 The Author submits the Program Approval Form to the Department for comment and approval.
 The Department reviews the form for purpose, content, scope, sequence, and detail.
 When approved, the Department Chair and Advisory Committee/Subject/Industry Expert sign the Program Approval Form cover sheet and forwards the following to the Registrar: - copy of the approved concept paper - the original printed Program Approval Form with SLO Map (Appendix G.), and - a digital copy containing the Program Approval Form.